 What’s the difference between narrow and general AI?

 Narrow AI is designed for a specific task, such as language translation or fraud detection.
 General AI features a broad, human-like intelligence that can reason across different domains.
-However, it’s still not been developed yet.
+However, it’s still not developed yet.

 Which learning method works best for anomaly detection?